-When looking for a shed in California, many people end up asking the question, “What size shed can I get without having to get a building permit?
-Here at Sequoia Sheds, we’ve gotten asked that question enough times that we decided to compile the information we have on the subject here in this blog.
+When looking for a shed in California, many people end up asking the question, “What size shed can I get without having to get a building permit?”
+Here at Sequoia Sheds, we’ve gotten asked that question enough times that we decided to compile the information we have on the subject in a blog.

-The quick and simple answer to whether you need a building permit for your shed is: it usually doesn’t if it’s 120 square feet or less.
+The quick and simple answer is: you usually don’t need a permit if the shed is 120 square feet or less.
 In California, most jurisdictions have adopted the 120 square foot rule.
 If your shed area is larger than 120 square feet, it needs a building permit.
 If it’s less than that, it doesn’t.

 How much is 120 square feet?
 Well, that works out to a storage shed that is either 10×12 or 8×15.
 Sequoia Sheds builds both of these sizes.
 We will be happy to quote you a price!
 Head over to our quote request page to request a quote.

-For your convenience, I have listed below the sources where we got this information for some of the most common counties and cities which we service.
-Included are Shasta County, Tehama County, Butte County, and Glenn County, as well as the cities of Redding and Chico.
+Sequoia Sheds services Northern California north of Sacramento.
+For your convenience, I have listed below the sources where we got our information for some of the most common counties and cities which we service.
+Included are Shasta County, Tehama County, Plumas County, Butte County, and Glenn County, as well as the cities of Redding and Chico.

 Please let me know if you discover that any of this information is out of date!
 You can reach me by emailing me from the Contact Page on this website.